Giving Circles

 Collective giving was a research focus of Jason Franklin, Ph.D., the inaugural holder of the W.K.
 Kellogg Community Philanthropy Chair.
 Jason conducted the research included in this Collection with collaborators in the Collective Giving Research Group: Jessica Bearman (Bearman Consulting), Julia L. Carboni, Ph.D.
 (Maxwell School of Citizenship and Public Affairs, Syracuse University), and Angela Eikenberry, Ph.D.
 (School of Public Administration, University of Nebraska at Omaha).

-A New Landscape Study!
+New Landscape Study

-Reports from the Collective Giving Research Group
+Reports on Collective Giving

 The State of Giving Circles Today: Overview of New Research Findings From a Three-Part Study (Nov 2017)